-Looking to invest in genetic testing?
-Or learn more about the companies involved?
-Here are four genetic testing stocks to consider.
+Looking to invest in genetic testing companies?
+Here are five genetic testing stocks to consider.

 There are currently thousands of genetic tests, with more being developed.